IvanHornung/IoT-Arduino/README.md

 # IoT-Arduino
-Arduino programs from Univeristy of California, Irvine's An Introduction to Programming the Internet of Things (IOT) Specialization on Coursera.
+Arduino programs from University of California, Irvine's An Introduction to Programming the Internet of Things (IOT) Specialization on Coursera.